modenaxe/auto-lowerlimb-models-paper/bone_geometries/JIA_MRI/README.md

-geometries from the following publication:
+geometries made available with the the following publication:
 @article{montefiori2019linking,
   title={Linking Joint Impairment and Gait Biomechanics in Patients with Juvenile Idiopathic Arthritis}, author={Montefiori, Erica and Modenese, Luca and Di Marco, Roberto and Magni-Manzoni, Silvia and Malattia, Clara and Petrarca, Maurizio and Ronchetti, Anna and De Horatio, Laura Tanturri and van Dijkhuizen, Pieter and Wang, Anqi and others},